netarchivesuite/jwarc-cdx-indexer-workflow/README.md

  * output_file: Completed WARC-files will be written to this file.
 It will be created if it does not exist.
 A new workflow will skip files already in the completed list
  * use_absolute_paths: Will store the full path of the WARC-file in the CDX server.
 This will remove the need for a lookup service in PyWb.
  * threads: Do not increase number of threads over 48 since the Outback CDX server also must be able to handle the load.
 IO when reading is often the * bottleneck here, going over 24 may not help.
+ * ignore_pattern.
+Ignore WARC files that contains this substring.
+Netarchive Suite/Heritrix produces metadata files etc. Leave empty and all WARCs fill be processed.
  * dry_run: If true no data will be sent to the CDX-server.
 Use to test the setup before.
 Remember to delete the output file before starting a real run.
 For dry run the output file will have additional  '.dryrun.txt' appended to the output file.